WARNING: These are summaries, not reviews, and may contain story spoilers.

 Date: February, 1888

-Story: Gloria Morgan accuses her father, a keen country sportsman, of killing her mother, who she found dead in the locked library after dinner.
+Story: Gloria Morgan accuses her father, a keen country sportsman, of killing her mother, whom she found dead in the locked library after dinner.
 The local doctor stated that death was due to lockjaw.
 Holmes suspects poison, but Gloria says her father fed the rest of the food to the dogs with no ill effect.
 Holmes travels down to Winchcombe Hall, where he draws Watson's attention to a stain on the victim's finger.
-Holmes is finally led to a solution by Mrs. Morgan's copy of Little Dorrit and the molehills on the lawn.
+Holmes is finally led to a solution by Mrs Morgan's copy of Little Dorrit and the molehills on the lawn.

 P. Smith